 This cuts down on the amount of time you need to find suitable properties to purchase and the closing costs you need to pay.

-Buying a duplex also will give you a chance to enhance your portfolio diversification.
+Buying a duplex also will give you a chance to enhance your real estate portfolio diversification.

 Owner-occupants can deduct mortgage interest and property tax on their half.